-You’ve heard the saying “slow but steady wins the race”.
+You’ve heard the saying “slow but steady wins the race.”

 You Won’t Land A Job During Your First Conversation

-Please don’t expect to immediately gain ANYTHING from networking because the point of networking is to build relationships and that just takes time.
 Your first meeting with someone, whether it be at an event or even over coffee is supposed to be about building a connection.
 Sometimes that happens, sometimes it doesn’t.
-People need to feel they know, like and trust you before they are willing to turn over valuable information (names of people they know or information about jobs).
+People need to feel they know, like and trust you before they are willing to turn over valuable information (information such as names of people they know or about jobs).
 Stop expecting so much from that first encounter.

 How To Build A Relationship